 - 1 cup yogurt

-- 5 cups of cheddar cheese, shredded and divided
+- 5 cups cheddar cheese shredded and divided

 - ½ teaspoon ground paprika